sophgo/torch-tpu/examples/qwen2/README.md

 ## Step1: prepare base torch-tpu environment

-You can refer to [README.md](../../README.md) to prepare base torch-tpu environment.
+You can refer to [README.md] or UserGuide to prepare base torch-tpu environment.

 ## Step2: Install `torch_tpu` in the docker container